Orthae/paidy-submission/README.md

+# Paidy Interview Task
+This repository contains a solution for the Paidy interview task.

 ## Assumptions
 * Security is out of scope.
 It is assumed that the application is running in a secure environment behind API gateway or proxy like Envoy.
 * Table management is out of scope.
 Application support arbitrary number of tables, and they don't have to be created beforehand.
 In microservices architecture, table management can be handled by a separate service.
 * Menu management is out of scope.
 Item name is added by the staff during creation request.
+* Alerting and monitoring are out of scope, only simple tracing is in place.
+It is assumed that rest is handled by the infrastructure.
 * Item preparation time is calculated based on the current time plus random delta.
-* Pagination has not been implemented due to requirements to show all items.
+* Pagination has not been implemented due to requirement to show all items.
+* Table id has been kept even thought it is not required for some operations to adhere to the REST principles.

 ## Stack
 * Rust